actions-cool/issues-helper/README.en-US.md

   - Use two-level semantic version, such as v1, v1.1, v2, v2.1
   - v1 represents the initial version
   - The fixes and additions to the v1 version will be released to the v1.1 version
-  - When the released v1.x runs stable for a certain period of time, release the advanced v2 version
+  - When the released v1.x runs stable for a certain period of time or undergoes refactoring, release the advanced v2 version

 - Version selection
   - It is recommended to use the latest releases version.
 It can be seen in [releases](https://github.com/actions-cool/issues-helper/releases)